heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 ## Worker Service on Railway

 ### Run Pytorch on Railway (via Ultalytics/YOLOv8)
 Railway set up is pretty easy for simple projects.
-If what you're running is simple enough, their Nixbuild system will build your project into a docker image and deploy it to their servers with basically no configuration (except maybe the start command).
+If what you're running is simple enough, their [Nixpacks](https://nixpacks.com/docs/getting-started) system will build your project into a docker image and deploy it to their as a service with basically no configuration (except maybe the start command).
 This set up was trivial with the API Server, but took quite a while to get right with the Worker service due to the dependencies of the YOLOv8 module.

-In the end - by running Nixbuild and playing around in the docker image it made locally, I figured out that in order to run [YOLOv8 by ultalytics](https://github.com/ultralytics/ultralytics) I needed to install a libGL library and modify the default library path.
+In the end - by running Nixpacks and playing around in the docker image it made locally, I figured out that in order to run [YOLOv8 by ultalytics](https://github.com/ultralytics/ultralytics) I needed to install a libGL library and modify the default library path.
 Simple to type out now, but it took a while to figure out (please don't look at the commit history 😅).

 ``` toml
 [variables]